-Now that we're all working, cooking, exercising and relaxing at home, we're naturally using more energy.
+A year on and we're still mainly working, cooking, exercising and relaxing at home, which means we're naturally using more energy.
 All of this has an impact on our bills and the size of our carbon footprint.

 1. Home office - reduce your energy use while working from home

 - Unplug your devices.
-When you're working from home, the quickest way to reduce the amount of energy you're using is to unplug any devices you're not using, such as laptops, computers, monitors and speakers.
+When you're working from home, the quickest way to reduce the amount of energy is to unplug any devices you're not using, such as laptops, computers, monitors and speakers.
 The Energy Saving Trust estimates that Brits could save £1.7 billion a year by switching their devices off, so it's really worthwhile to remember to unplug as often as you can.

 - Close the curtains.
 This will help keep warmth in the room during the night.

-Kitchen - reduce your energy and water use even when cooking and washing up more
+2. Kitchen - reduce your energy and water use even when cooking and washing up

 - Don't leave appliances on standby in your kitchen.
 Be energy efficient and switch off your appliances – that little red light means energy is still being used.

 Stop the frost.
-Defrost you fridge freezer regularly to prevent it using more energy than it needs to.
+Defrost your fridge freezer regularly to prevent it using more energy than it needs to.

 Clean behind your fridge and freezer.
 This will keep your fridge and freezer cool and working efficiently.